Chlorinight/funny-station/README.md

 TODO:
 - learn to add a new chemistry recipe
 - learn to add a new machine (possibly to turn UF6 gas into enriched uranium? and make uranium rod recipes require that.)
-- fucking manually add the values for all custom gases that will come
+- manually add the values for all custom gases that will come (vox air alarm, normal air alarm, etc...)

 # funky readme: